ms4ndst/VismaReleaseWatcher/README.md

 # Visma Release Watcher

-A small PowerShell tray application that checks https://releasenotes.control.visma.com/ twice a day and indicates status via a system tray icon:
+A small PowerShell tray application that checks https://releasenotes.control.visma.com/ twice a day via the WordPress REST API and indicates status via a system tray icon:
 - Green = no change since last check
 - Yellow = new updates detected since last check

+It uses ETag (If-None-Match) to avoid unnecessary downloads and computes a stable signature from post id + modified time, so edits to existing posts are detected.
 Checks and results are logged to CSV and settings are persisted in ProgramData.

 ## Install